HarishKumar097/test-package/README.md

 ---

-## 2. Live Stream Operations
+## 2. Live Stream Operations:

 ### 2.1.
-Start Live Stream
+Start Live Stream:

-Use the `initiateLiveStream` method to start a live stream with specific configurations such as playback settings, media settings, and more.
-For detailed configuration options, refer to the [Create New Stream](https://docs.fastpix.io/reference/create-new-stream) API documentation.
+Use the `initiateLiveStream` method to start a live stream with specific configurations.
+For detailed configuration options, refer to the [Create a new stream](https://docs.fastpix.io/reference/create-new-stream) API documentation.

 ```javascript
 const liveStreamRequest = {